Minimal log regular models of hyperbolic curves over discrete valuation fields: Log smooth models

 In the rest of the proof, we suppose $F'\in\cE_{\leq -2}(\cC')$.
 Note that any prime divisor $F'''$ satisfying $F'''\leq F'_{1}$ is also an element of $\cE_{\leq -2}(\cC')$.
 Since $k'$ is separably closed, we have $F'\in\cE_{\bP,2}(\cC')$ by Remark \ref{sepcase}.1.

 Suppose $d=2$.
 Then $F'$ and hence also any prime divisor $F'''$ satisfying $F'''\leq F'_{1}$ do not intersect other irreducible components of $\cC'_{k'}$ not contained in $F'_{1}$.
-From this observation and the fact that $\cC_{k}$ is connected, it follows that $\cC_{k}=\Supp F$.
+It follows from this observation and the fact that $\cC_{k}$ is connected that $\cC_{k}=\Supp F$.
 Then, by Lemma \ref{genus01}.4, it holds that $(g,r)=(1,0)$, which contradicts the assumption of Lemma \ref{forbasechange}.4.